 Learn more about the online high school athletic registration process for student athletes.

-A VHSL Athletic Participation/Parental Consent/Evaluation Form (sports physical) must be completely filled in and properly signed by the student, parent/guardian, and health care provider attesting that the student has been examined and found to be physically fit for athletic competition
+The sports physical must be completed and signed by the student, parent/guardian, and health care provider attesting that the student has been examined and found to be physically fit for athletic competition.

-The VHSL Athletic Participation/Parental Consent/Evaluation Form must be submitted electronically during the online high school athletic registration process for the student.
+The form must be submitted electronically during the athletic registration process for the student.

-Students who have completed their eligibility in a sport may participate in no more than one all-star game that sports season before graduation from high school.
+Students who have completed their eligibility in a sport may participate in no more than one all-star game during that sport's season before graduation from high school.

 All students are required to attend school and classes regularly.
 Any student who is absent on the day of any activity cannot participate in that event.
 On the day of an event (game or practice), a student must attend school for at least one-half of the instructional day (equal to 3 1/2 hours).
 In the case of an interscholastic event on Saturday or Sunday, the school attendance rule applies to the last school day before the weekend event.
 In the case of extenuating circumstances, the school administration may waive this rule.